Schilling (coin): History

 In northern Germany, from the High Middle Ages, the schilling was widely considered to be the sixteenth part of a Lübisch Mark and was divided into 12 pfennigs, as had been customary since the Carolingian coin reform.
 The German silver schillings of modern times were comparable to the groschen and continued to mostly be worth 12 pfennigs.

-The abbreviation of the shilling is ß or ßl in many medieval and modern documents.
+The abbreviation of the schilling is ß or ßl in many medieval and modern documents.

 Holy Roman Empire

 Hamburg and Lübeck

 From the Middle Ages, Hamburg and Lübeck based their currency on the Lübisch Mark of 16 schillings of 12 pfennigs each.
 In 1619, the Reichsthaler minted to the 9-Thaler standard was used as the Bank of Hamburg's stable-value account unit, the Bankothaler or Banco-Thaler.
 The Reichstaler then became the common basis of the mark and schilling currencies in Hamburg and Lübeck in 1622.
 From that year, the Reichsthaler was divided into exactly three Marks.
 In other words, from the amount of silver from which 9 thalers were struck, 27 marks could be minted.

 In Hamburg between 1730 and 1764 around 110,000 Speciesthalers were minted to the 9-Thaler standard (fineness 888 8/9; gross weight 29.2 g).
 On the Speciesthalers of 1761-1764 it is inscribed that there are also 48 schilling species.
 The naming of the schilling as a species coin was necessary because the silver content of the schillings of the Hamburger current currency introduced in 1725 was only about 5/6 of the schilling species.
 Hamburg also minted coins of 6, 12 and 24 schilling species on a small scale in 1762.

 The background to the distinction between schilling species and schilling courant was the decision in 1725 to switch to a 34-mark standard.
 The schilling remained the main type of coin.
 The relationship 1 schilling = 12 pfennigs was easy to grasp at that time, since half a schilling was referred to as a sechsling ("sixer") and a quarter of a schilling as a dreiling ("three-er").
 Individual pfennigs were not minted.
 The mark remained a pure unit of accountancy (the Zählmark).
 1 schilling pieces were minted as Scheidemünzen and 2, 4, 8, 16 and 32 schilling pieces as currency coins.
 Schillings were struck in Hamburg until 1862.

+Lübeck ceased minting coins after 1801 but continued to use the same currency system as Hamburg until German unification.
+By the time of the introduction of the German mark in 1873, Hamburg currency constituted 61% of the coins in circulation in Lübeck.